ramaboo/KoalaKanBan/README.md

 - react for pretty much everything
 - react dnd for dragging and dropping stuff
-- probably redux for app state
+- redux for app state
 - Webpack to bundle and serve up the various scripts.

 In addition to the webpack entry file, there will be a few scripts.
 Probabaly: